-Bioavailable copper is needed to release the overload of iron in the cells (which may show as absent in the bloodstream).
+We need bioavailable copper to mobilize iron.
+Bioavailable coppper helps release the overload of iron from the cells (even if iron shows as low in the bloodstream).

 Copper crucially activates ceruloplasmin, which can act as a ferroxidase to make the iron available.
 Iron needs copper at every stage of its metabolism.
 Otherwise, the iron gets stuck and causes oxidative stress.
 Copper begins to make trouble and iron builds in the cells when copper doesn't show up for work at its proper job in ceruloplasmin.

-These are some materials about copper-iron metabolism which have been most helpful so far.
-You might enjoy reading:
+These are some materials about copper-iron metabolism which you might enjoy reading: